|Contact||Contents Inquiries: Monica Dulos, Officer, IDU (+82-2-2287-1148, email@example.com) |

 |ASEAN-Korea Centre is an International Organization mandated to promote economic and socio-cultural cooperation between ASEAN Member States and Korea.|

-- The ASEAN-Korea Centre to organize the ‘2018 ASEAN-Korea Youth Network Workshop’ in Korea and the Philippines on 2-11 July -
+- The ASEAN-Korea Centre and the ASEAN Youth Network in Korea to co-organize the ASEAN Youth Startup Development Workshop (26 May, Seoul) -

 Seoul, Korea – The ASEAN-Korea Centre (Secretary General Lee Hyuk) and the ASEAN Youth Network in Korea (AYNK) will co-host the ‘2018 ASEAN Youth Startup Development Workshop’ on 26 May 2018 at the ASEAN-Korea Centre in Seoul.
 Around 80 ASEAN and Korean university students in Korea will participate in the Workshop in which experts will give talks on how to develop startup business ideas and pitch them to domestic and foreign investors.
 The event will also serve as an opportunity for the teams of participants to develop startup business ideas and make a presentation, as well as expand their links through a networking reception.